hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a "big cat" repo to combine information that matches between tiger & leopard
 - [ ] Add date / year into the document class in order to add the option to sort by date
 - [ ] Create a double-check option for eagle--possibly under the "review" as a switch in order to check for any related documents missing
-- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end
-- [ ] I keep returning the reception number as a way to 'get' the document number--but if it matches (or if it can be stored a different way), this is completely redundant
-- [ ] Add program_type to  the 'started on...' line when starting a program (checks for cases where the wrong program type was chosen & logging in is time extensive)
-- [ ] Document number & document_image_available should be part of the document class--in addition to this, "download" could be an attribute of the document that is added when the document list is imported, & gets turned off if the document image isn't available
-- [ ] Add county to the document class as well to avoid passing county around to different functions
-- [ ] Add a check to the environment file to make sure that the county information is entered correctly before starting the webdriver
-- [ ] Separate imports for each file based on source location (settings, main directory, outside imports, etc.)
-- [ ] Add input() to every timeout which doesn't have a natural resolution in order to pause the program at each exception (& create a correction)--maybe something to follow up 'extrapolate_document_value', like 'input(, please review.\nPlease press enter after reviewing error)' + a screenshot
-- [ ] Consider creating an error_handling function for exceptions which takes a screenshot & throws an input together with the above suggestion
 - [ ] Create 'master' scripts after breaking out directory scripts into smaller pieces--i.e. 'login' can be a 'master' script; 'fill_search_field' & the like can be built out further as well; 'execution' as well
 - [ ] Create an explanation .md file to define & explain the differences between 'locate', 'get', 'access', 'build', 'handle', etc. functions--'access' & 'get' functions have some overlap, & specifically defining differences would be incredibly beneficial
 - [ ] Add 'county' as an instance variable to document class---could be handled in 'transform_document_list' functions & wouldn't need to be passed around as often
-- [ ] Update parameter (and then argument) order for all instances of 'document_found' and 'no_document_found'
 - [ ] Exception review could include a 'continue?' option that could close out the browser
 - [ ] Replace all 'scroll' functions with 'center element'
-- [ ] Drop 'document_type' and 'document_value' functions if possible & replace with instance variables they are returning--will simplify in the long run
-- [ ] Update 'display_document_list' to show all available attributes attached to a document
 - [ ] Eliminate iframe_handling script?
+- [ ] Update & uncomment the the 'execute_demo' function in the 'environment' file

+### Error Handling To Do

+- [ ] Consider creating an error_handling function for exceptions which takes a screenshot & throws an input together with the above suggestion
+- [ ] Add input() to every timeout which doesn't have a natural resolution in order to pause the program at each exception (& create a correction)--maybe something to follow up 'extrapolate_document_value', like 'input(, please review.\nPlease press enter after reviewing error)' + a screenshot

+### Runtime To Do

+- [ ] Add program_type to the 'started on...' line when starting a program (checks for cases where the wrong program type was chosen & logging in is time extensive)
 - [ ] Add a comment indicating how many documents have been completed
+- [ ] Update parameter (and then argument) order for all instances of 'document_found' and 'no_document_found'
-- [ ] Update & uncomment the the 'execute_demo' function in the 'environment' file
+- [ ] Add a check to the environment file to make sure that the county information is entered correctly before starting the webdriver

 ### Class To Do